 Orientation and Training

 Corps members participate in a four-day orientation program at Stonehill College immediately prior to departure.
-On-site orientation and training is also provided upon arrival in India.
+On-site orientation is also provided upon arrival in India.